The fees for applications can be viewed or calculated on the Planning Portal.

 GENERAL RECEPTION/TELEPHONE/WRITTEN ADVICE

 General enquiries and advice on planning procedures and timescales will continue to be free.
-Where possible, a planning officer will be available between 9am and 5pm on Mondays, Tuesdays, Thursdays and Fridays in the planning reception area on the 3rd floor of the Town Hall or can be contactable by telephone 023 9254 5461.
+On Monday, Tuesday, Thursday and Friday, between 9am and 5pm, a planning officer will generally be available at planning reception to give general planning advice.
+For general enquiries you do not need to make a prior appointment, however, it helps us to provide a timely and comprehensive response if you can arrange a prior appointment so that the planning history and relevant legislation can be checked in advance.
 For general enquiries you do not need to make an appointment, however, we are able to provide a response in a timely fashion if you can arrange a prior appointment so that the planning history and relevant legislation can be checked in advance.
 General enquiries can also be forwarded to email@example.com.

 The level of advice you receive will be based on the level of information that you submit to us.
 The more information you can provide about your proposal the more comprehensive the advice you will receive.

 For Pre-application enquiries please complete the relevant form below and forward along with any supporting documents to firstname.lastname@example.org or send hard copies to The Head of Planning Services, Gosport Borough Council, Town Hall, High Street, Gosport, PO12 1EB.
 Where a fee is required, please telephone 023 92545461 for advice on how this can be paid.